 Example: Creating custom schedules

-If a configuration option is not available, for instance, if you want a module to run quarterly, you can schedule it to run on the first day of each month and include a condition within the module to check whether it’s, for example, the first day of a quarter.
+If a configuration option is not available, for instance, if you want a module to run quarterly, you can schedule it to run on the first day of each month and include a condition within the module to check whether it is, for example, the first day of a quarter.

 If the condition is met, the module continues to execute its actions (e.g., sending an automatic email reminder or generating a report).
 If not, it simply ends.
 This approach allows you to implement more complex timing logic within your module.